-- The HDHP out-of-pocket maximum is \$5,000 for Self Only enrollment, \$10,000 when enrollment is Self Plus One or Self and Family when you use PPO providers.
-Only out-of-pocket expenses from PPO providers count toward those limits. - An individual under Self Plus One and Self and Family enrollment will never have to satisfy more than what is required for the out-of-pocket maximum under a Self Only enrollment.
+- The HDHP out-of-pocket maximum is \$6,000 for Self Only enrollment, \$12,000 when enrollment is Self Plus One or Self and Family when you use in-network providers.
+Only out-of-pocket expenses from in-network providers count toward those limits. - An individual under Self Plus One and Self and Family enrollment will never have to satisfy more than what is required for the out-of-pocket maximum under a Self Only enrollment.